Substances of Human Origin (SoHO)

 US FDA Proposes Split Classification of Blood Irradiator Devices

-The US FDA proposes classifying blood irradiators as Class II or Class III based on clinical use, with a comment deadline of May 18, 2026.
-Manufacturers must prepare for rigorous premarket approval (PMA) pathways for metastasis-prevention devices and updated performance and labeling controls for TA-GVHD systems.
+The US FDA has proposed classifying blood irradiators as Class II or Class III based on clinical use, with a comment deadline of May 18, 2026.
+Manufacturers of metastasis-prevention devices must prepare for rigorous premarket approval pathways while TA-GVHD system providers face updated performance and labeling controls.

 federalregister.govUnited StatesUnited States